 The Kiev Judaica Collection serves as a nexus for GW students and faculty involved in study and inquiry related to Jewish history, culture and literature, supporting in the broadest sense the Judaic Studies Program of the Columbian College of Arts and Sciences.
 The collection contributes to the GW Libraries' vision to build robust and unique content to attract local, national and international scholars, while satisfying the university’s curricular needs and promoting research.

-The major portion of the collection is Judaica published between the 19th century and the late 20th.
-These works encompass every area of the broad field of Judaic studies: precurrent Judaica, including Biblical, Talmudic and rabbinic literature; archaeology; ancient, medieval and modern Jewish history, culture and civilization; regional history, especially European and American; the Holocaust; Israel studies; religion; sociology; Hebrew literature, including ancient (Bible, Dead Sea Scrolls), medieval and modern; Yiddish and other Jewish languages and literatures; liturgical and secular texts; Hebraic and Judaic booklore; museology; music.
+The major portion of the collection is Judaica published between the 19th and late 20th centuries.
+These works encompass every area of the broad field of Judaic studies: precurrent Judaica, including Biblical, Talmudic and rabbinic literature; archaeology; ancient, medieval and modern Jewish history, culture and civilization; regional history, especially European and American; the Holocaust; Israel studies; religion; sociology; Hebrew literature, including ancient (Bible, Dead Sea Scrolls), medieval and modern; Yiddish and other Jewish languages and literatures; liturgical and secular texts; Hebraic and Judaic booklore; museology; and music.

 Bibliography and Reference